Skip to content

 Ergo Wallet Setup and Security#

-To securely store your private keys and sign transactions, an Ergo node provides a built-in wallet.
-This section provides instructions on setting up and protecting your Ergo wallet.
+The Ergo node includes a built-in wallet function to securely store your private keys and sign transactions.
+This section provides instructions on setting up and protecting your Ergo node wallet.

-The wallet utilizes the BIP39 standard, which generates a seed from a mnemonic sentence.
-This seed is then used to generate private keys according to the BIP32 standard, also known as Hierarchical Deterministic Wallets.
-You can compose your own mnemonic sentence using words from one of the provided wordlists if desired.
+The wallet utilizes the BIP-39 standard to generate a master seed from a mnemonic sentence (seed phrase).
+This seed is then used to derive private keys according to the BIP-32 standard for Hierarchical Deterministic (HD) Wallets.
+While you can compose your own mnemonic sentence using words from the provided wordlists, it is strongly recommended for security to use a mnemonic generated by a trusted source (like the node itself or a secure hardware wallet).

-All wallet interactions are currently performed through the node's REST API.
-Before proceeding, ensure that you have set an API key in your node.
+All wallet interactions with the node are performed through its REST API.
+Before proceeding, ensure you have set an API key hash in your node's configuration file to protect sensitive API calls.

 Configuring the Wallet#